 Section 5.
 Military Operations

 Generally, all military foreign flights are required to clear through specified military bases.
-Pilots normally will not file flight plans directly with an FSS unless BASOPS is not available.
-BASOPS with no Service B access will forward an ICAO-type flight plan message via their tie-in FSS for relay through the Aeronautical Fixed Telecommunications Network (AFTN).
-BASOPS should specify all addressees, both ATC and operational, in accordance with ICAO standards and military regulations.
+Pilots normally will not file flight plans directly with an unless BASOPS is not available.
+BASOPS with no Service B access will forward an -type flight plan message via their tie-in FSS for relay through the Aeronautical Fixed Telecommunications Network (AFTN).
+BASOPS should specify all addressees, both and operational, in accordance with ICAO standards and military regulations.

-Aircraft piloted by solo USAF/USN undergraduate student pilots (who may occasionally request revised clearances), are normally restricted to flight in VFR conditions.
+Aircraft piloted by solo USAF/USN undergraduate student pilots (who may occasionally request revised clearances), are normally restricted to flight in conditions.
 The aircraft identification in the flight plan must include the letter “Z” as a suffix.
 Do not use this suffix in ground-to-air communication.